shreeyasharma1804/notes/kubernetes/Operations.md

 - The controller connects to the api server via the file: `/etc/kubernetes/controller-manager.conf` which also contains its client certificates
 - Similarly, the scheduler connects to the api server via the file: `/etc/kubernetes/scheduler-manager.conf` which also contains its client certificates

+### Best Practices

+- One application per namespace
+- dev and admin role and role binding per namespace, to isolate access per application

+### What should the cluster repo contain

+- rbac
+- namespaces
+- telenetry
+- flux/argo
+- ingress